moxiecode/plupload/readme.md

 These basic rules help us earn for the living and ensure that code remains Open Source and compatible with LGPL license.
 All contributions will be added to the changelog and appear in every release and on the site.

-You can read more about how to contribute to this project at [http://www.plupload.com/contributing](http://www.plupload.com/contributing)
+You can read more about how to contribute at: [http://www.plupload.com/contributing](http://www.plupload.com/contributing)